Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/wpforms-integration.md

 ## Overview

-The KCN Seniors website utilizes **WPForms Lite** as the primary contact form solution, specifically implemented on the **Contact Us page**.
+The website utilizes **WPForms Lite** as the primary contact form solution, specifically implemented on the **Contact Us page**.
 WPForms Lite provides a user-friendly, feature-rich contact form system that enables visitors to submit inquiries, feedback, and contact requests directly through the website.

 **Key Integration Points:**
 - WPForms Lite plugin provides the foundation for contact form functionality